 Stop at Robert is Here for a milkshake

 As you leave or enter the Everglades, stop off at the famous farm stand begun by Robert – no last name, just Robert.
-Usually present behind the counter, he specializes in tropical fruits (carambola, star fruit, mangoes), unique bottled marinades, sauces, salsas and jams, and watch the visitors line up for the legendary fruit milkshakes.
-Key Lime is the most popular.
+Usually present behind the counter, he specializes in tropical fruits (carambola, star fruit, and also mangoes), unique bottled marinades, sauces, salsas, and jams, and watch the visitors line up for the legendary fruit milkshakes.
+Overall, Key Lime is the most popular!

 Comments are closed.